 In addition, for patients with copious or tenacious sputum production, nebulized normal or hypertonic saline and airway clearance techniques (also known as bronchial hygiene or chest physiotherapy) may help to clear the secretions and mucous plugs that frequently complicate bronchiectasis.
 Methods of airway clearance include forced exhalation, postural drainage, positive expiratory pressure (PEP), oscillatory PEP (eg, flutter valve acapella device), and high-frequency chest wall compression (table 3).
 (See "Treatment of bronchiectasis in adults", section on 'Airway clearance techniques'.)

 A general overview of pulmonary rehabilitation for COPD, including a discussion of the benefits, components, and duration, is presented elsewhere.
-(See "Pulmonary rehabilitation in COPD".)
+(See "Pulmonary rehabilitation".)

 The benefits of pulmonary rehabilitation in patients with severe chronic respiratory disease can be illustrated by the following reports: